CROSS COUNTRY & TRACK (20 YEARS)

 Under Coach Greaney, the boys golf team won the state championship in 2013; state runner-up in 2003 and 2009; and region champ in 1998, 1999, 2001, 2003, 2004, 2008, 2009, 2012, 2013, and 2015.
 Coach Greaney was named the 2013 Georgia High School Association Golf Coach of the Year.

-Originally from Nottingham, England, Coach Holmes enjoyed a professional career with the Birmingham City, Kettering Town, and Belper Town Football Clubs.
-He represented nationally with both the Nottinghamshire and English Schools Football Associations as well as the British Colleges of Sport.
-Coach Holmes has served as Director of Coaching for the Huntsville FC (previously Kicks FC), as Academy Director of the Atlanta Spurs, and with the Atlanta Silverbacks, winning a W-League regular season conference championship in 2012.
-He was named Alabama 4A Coach of the Year for three consecutive years (2006 – 2008); Georgia 3A Coach of the Year in 2012 and 2014; NSCAA Coach of the Year in 2011; and NFHS National Coach of the Year in 2008.
-In a 10-year high school coaching career, he has led teams to eight region championships, three state championships, and four state runner-ups.
-Holmes also coaches at GSA in the ECNL program—the nation’s highest level of play for female youth soccer.
+Matt Holmes enjoyed a professional career with the Birmingham City, Kettering Town, and Belper Town Football Clubs.
+He represented the youth regional and national levels with Nottinghamshire FA and English Schools Football Associations as well as the British Universities & Colleges of Sport.
+Matt has served as Men’s Assistant at MU, UAH, Director of Coaching for the Huntsville FC, as Academy Director of the Atlanta Spurs, and with the Atlanta Silverbacks Elite Youth and W-League.
+Matt coached at GSA in the ECNL program leading the 99's as high as 20th in the ECNL National Rankings, 2012 & 2014 top four finishes in S. East conference, 2015 runner-up in S. East conference, won the ECNL National Event in FL record 3-0, and qualified for the ECNL National Championships three consecutive years.
+He serves as the Managing Director for Chiefs FC and ODP 05 Girls Head Coach.
+Matt is a five time High School State Coach of the Year, received one NSCAA Coach of the Year Award and one NFHS National Coach of the Year Award.
+In a 10-year high school coaching career, he has led teams to a decorated three state championships, four state finals/runner-ups, one final four, and eight region championships.
+Matt has guided more than 50 players into collegiate, national, and professional programs.
 His extensive background has garnered two publications in World Class Coaching, the world's leading magazine for soccer coaches.

 Coach Elliot is in her first year as the head girls soccer coach, having spent this past year as an assistant soccer coach as well as the middle school basketball coach.
 Coach Elliot came to Woodward after serving four years as an assistant coach for Mercer University’s women’s soccer team.
 At Mercer, she was part of the 2014 Southern Conference championship team that earned a berth in the NCAA Division I tournament.
 During her time at Mercer, she coached 11 players who received all-conference recognition for their success on the field.
 Before coaching, she played four years of Division I soccer at Mercer, where she was a two-time all-conference player and won two conference championships.
 She graduated from Mercer with a bachelor’s degree in education and later earned a master’s degree in education.
 Coach Elliot is a 2007 graduate of Woodward where she played softball, basketball, and soccer, winning a state championship title in soccer.
 She holds a United States Soccer Federation “C” license.
 In addition to her coaching duties, Coach Elliot is a math teacher in both the Upper School and Middle School.